HydraWiki/lessoid/README.md

 > Please note: This is incompatible with [oyejorge/less.php](https://github.com/oyejorge/less.php), so please make sure you (or composer) are not requiring it!

 ## Configuration
-There are multiple places in code where some configuration can be made.
-We have not yet come up with a unified configuration file on the PHP side, so for now here are some basic tips of things you may need to change.

-* In `lib/LESSoid.php` in the `parseCLI()` method, there is a variable called `$nodeExec`.
-By default it is defined as `$nodeExec = "/usr/bin/node";`.
-If your nodejs executable lives somewhere else, you will need to change this variable.
-    * If set to false, it will call lessc directly, tho we ran into issues with lessc's shebang (`#!/usr/bin/env node`) not properly finding nodejs in some enviroments.
+* In `lib/config.defaults.ini` you will find the configuration for the MediaWiki shim that interfaces MediaWiki with LESSoid.
+    * It's best not to modify this file, but instead create a `lib/config.ini` file and put any settings overrides in it, so that future updates won't undo your configuration changes.
 * In `services/lessoid/config.json` you will find configuration options for the LESSoid service its self.
-They should all mostly be pretty self explanitory at this point.
+They should all mostly be pretty self explanatory at this point.

 ## Current Development Status